KWVE-FM

 A previous branding of the station as seen on a bumper sticker.

-KWVE-FM (107.9 MHz) is a commercial radio station licensed to San Clemente, California, and broadcasting to Orange County, the Inland Empire and Northern San Diego County.
-It airs a Christian talk and teaching radio format, known as "K-Wave".
-The station is owned by Calvary Chapel Costa Mesa, with its studios in the church-owned KWAVE Building on West MacArthur Boulevard in Santa Ana.
+KWVE-FM (107.9 FM, "K-Wave") is a commercial radio station licensed to San Clemente, California, United States, and serving Orange County, the Inland Empire and Northern San Diego County.
+Owned by Calvary Chapel Costa Mesa, it airs a Christian format with studios in the church-owned KWAVE Building on West MacArthur Boulevard in Santa Ana.

-KWVE-FM is a Class B FM station with an effective radiated power (ERP) of 530 watts.
-The transmitter is atop Santiago Peak in Rancho Santa Margarita.
+KWVE-FM's transmitter is sited atop Santiago Peak in Rancho Santa Margarita.
 KWVE is simulcast on KWVE (1110 AM) within the Greater Los Angeles area; most KWVE programming is also heard on KSDW (88.9 FM) in Temecula.